LABSN/tdtpy/docs/index.rst

 * Simple reads and writes.
 The hardware buffers are implemented as "ring buffers" with various features such as multichannel storage and data compression.
-TDTPy automatically detects the configuration of the hardware buffer and returns a buffer object (`tdt.DSPBuffer`) that you can read/write to without having to deal with the intricacies of the hardware buffer itself.
+TDTPy automatically detects the configuration of the hardware buffer and returns a buffer object (`DSPBuffer`) that you can read/write to without having to deal with the intricacies of the hardware buffer itself.
 * Robust error handling.
 Some methods in the ActiveX library will fail silently (e.g. if you try to access a nonexistent tag or attempt to write more data